Oregon Grants for Nonprofits

 The Mead Foundation exists to support activities likely to enhance civilization.

 Founded in California in 1961, the Mead Foundation supports organizations dedicated to preserving and improving the environment, the advancement of medical science, and other important social needs.
-Environmental support is primarily in the western United States with emphasis on Northern California, Oregon, Washington and Alaska.

 The Mead Foundation supports organizations dedicated to preserving and improving the environment, the advancement of medical science, and other important social needs.
 Environmental organizations supported by the Mead Foundation generally have as their primary emphasis: forestry, fisheries and the sustainable use of natural resources in Western North America.